 Hotel Notice Board

-Guests staying on a Dinner inclusive break receive an allocation of £28.00 food per person (unless stated otherwise in package inclusions) from either our a la carte restaurant menu or our bar menu.
+Guests staying on a Dinner inclusive break receive an allocation of £32.00 for food per person (unless stated otherwise in package inclusions) from either our a la carte restaurant menu or our bar menu.

-Dogs allowed in a limited amount of bedrooms only (subject to availability and a £15 surcharge per dog ).
+Dogs allowed in a limited amount of bedrooms only (subject to availability and a £15 per stay surcharge per dog).
 Please note the pet friendly accommodation at Barony Castle are Classic Double Rooms only.
 If you book a Twin Room you will be automatically given a double room.

 When looking to book for Single Occupancy, please call our reservations line on 01357 529 129.
 Rates quoted for a triple room type are based on 2 adults sharing.
 If booking for 3 adults the extra adult will be charged at an extra 50% of the room cost.
 This will be added on to your bill and paid for at the hotel.

-Children's Rates: Children aged 12 and under are charged at £7.50 per child per night bed and breakfast, all other meals as paid for as taken at the hotel.
+Children aged 12 and under are charged at £7.50 per child per night bed and breakfast, all other meals as paid for as taken at the hotel.
 This is based on 2 adults and 1 child in the room.
-When making a reservation for 2 adults and 2 children in the room there is an additional charge of £15 per night for the additional bed for the 2nd child.
-Please call 01357 529 129 to book for a family of 4.

 Please Click Here for information on the history of Barony Castle